Art & entertainment venue websites: 11 key factors for success

 If you wish to remain competitive, you must continue to evolve and adapt.
 Feedback is one of the most important parts of continuous website improvement.

 Certain aspects of this list may have a bigger impact on your audience than others.
-But when you put them all together you'll have a more complete website - optimised to draw the most out of people at every stage of the buying process.
+But when you put them all together you'll have a more complete website - optimised to draw the most out of people at every stage of the customer journey.